The Co-operative Bank offers a carefully-designed range of credit cards for balance transfers, purchases and rewards.

 If you have existing credit card debt, that needn’t stop you from switching.
 In fact, if you’re being charged interest on the outstanding debt, you might want to look at a 0% on balance transfers credit card, which allows users to transfer a balance to a new card, and enjoy an interest rate of 0% on it for a specified period.
 Aim to clear the balance before the 0% period expires, otherwise a significantly higher rate will kick in.

 “All-round” or “balanced” credit cards are built for a variety of purposes, rather than just one.
 If you have multiple reasons for seeking out a new card – perhaps wanting to transfer an existing credit card debt but also expecting to make purchases on the new card, then an “all-rounder” could be the card for you.
 Normally these cards come with a 0% period on both balance transfers and purchases, after which both will revert to a higher rate.

 Learn more about low rate cards

 Rewards credit cards

-With a rewards card, you’ll be able to earn loyalty points, cashback or air miles while you spend, depending on the card.
+Depending on the particular card, with a rewards card you’ll be able to earn loyalty points, cashback or air miles while you spend.
 Before you apply for a rewards card, check out the earn rate (rewards per pound spent) and weigh it up against any fees plus interest that you’re going to be charged to see if it’s worthwhile.
 The Co-operative Bank’s rewards card lets you earn cashback each time you use the card.
-When you shop at Co-op stores, you’ll benefit from cashback at an even higher rate, so if that’s where you do your weekly shop, and you’re registered as a Co-operative member, this card is worth a closer look.
+When you shop at Co-op stores, you’ll benefit from cashback at an even higher rate, so if that’s where you do your weekly shop, and you’re registered as a Co-operative member, this card is certainly worth a closer look.

 Learn more about rewards cards